 Scarbeck was found out, fired, and convicted, but he could not be prosecuted under the Espionage Act because of its then territorial limitations.
 That set Congressman Poff off on a one-man campaign to extend the reach of the Espionage Act to the entire globe.
 After three votes the amendment was passed.

 The Espionage Act thus became global, ensnaring anyone anywhere in the world into the web of U.S. jurisdiction.
-After the precedent being set by the Assange prosecution, it means that any journalist, anywhere in the world, who publishes national defense information is not safe from an Espionage Act prosecution.
+After the precedent being set by the Assange indictment, it means that any journalist, anywhere in the world, who publishes national defense information is not safe from an Espionage Act prosecution.

 Joe Lauria is editor-in-chief of Consortium News and a former UN correspondent for The Wall Street Journal, Boston Globe, and numerous other newspapers.
 He was an investigative reporter for the Sunday Times of London and began his professional career as a stringer for The New York Times.
 He can be reached at email@example.com and followed on Twitter @unjoe .